vishalmysore/Tools4AI/README.md

 # Tools4AI
+Tools4AI is 100% Java implementation of Large Action Model (LAM) and can act as LLM agent for integraetion with enterprise Java applications.
 This project illustrates the integration of AI with enterprise tools or external tools, converting natural language prompts into <span style="font-size: larger;">**actionable behaviors**.</span> These prompts can be called <span style="font-size: larger;">**"action prompts"**</span>
 or <span style="font-size: larger;">**"actionable prompts"**</span>  By leveraging AI capabilities, it streamlines user interactions